Welcome to today's edition of the Rush 24-7 podcast.

 You'll see how it's gotten better and better and better.

-That's but that that that's that that would make the uh the most sense.
+But that would make the most sense.

 We'll be right back.

-Has bad news.
+Here's bad news.

 They surveyed some college campus people, kids, students, and most of them don't really know all that much about Martin Luther King.